danionescu0/home-automation/README.md

 ### Further improvements ###
 * refactor the code to be more extendable
+* light, window switches to be configurable (now are hardcoded for my house)
+* finish the fingerprint scanner system (with door opening)
 * integrate air conditioning system
 * water, power consumption sensors
 * mailbox senzor with email notification